SathishAdithiyaaSV/Chess-Data-Analysis-Project/README.md

 ## Further Improvements

 1.Using machine learning algorithms to predict the future of chess in various countries.<br>
-2.Analyzing openings and coming up with moredetailed statistics from the chess.com games.<br>
+2.Analyzing openings and coming up with a more detailed statistics from the chess.com games.<br>
 3.We could have built UI<br>
 ## Youtube Link
 https://www.youtube.com/watch?v=_L4eNPS64dY